Crystalwarrior/KFO-Server/README.md

 ### User Commands

 * **help**
-    - Links to this readme
+    - Links to this readme.
 * **area** "area number"
-    - Displays all areas when blank, swaps to area with number
+    - Displays all areas when blank, swaps to area with number if it is reachable from your own.
+* **autopass**
+	- Toggles enter/leave messages being sent automatically or not to users in the current area, including original/target areas.
+	- Messages will not be sent if sneaking.
+Altered messages will be sent if the area's lights are turned off.
 * **bg** "background"
-    - Changes the current background
+    - Changes the current background.
+* **bloodtrail_clean**
+	- Cleans the bloodtrail in the current area.
+	- If someone is bleeding in the current area, the cleaning process will fail.
 * **charselect**
-    - Puts you back to char select screen
+    - Puts you back to the character select screen.
+* **chars_restricted**
+	- Lists all characters that are restricted in the current area.
 * **cleardoc**
-    - Clears the doc url
+    - Clears the doc url of the current area.
 * **coinflip**
-    - Flips a coin
+    - Flips a coin.
 * **currentmusic**
-    - Displays the current music
+    - Displays the current music and who played it.
 * **discord**
     - Displays the invite link of the server's Discord server.
 * **doc** "url"
-    - Gives the doc url if blank, updates the doc url otherwise
+    - Gives the doc url if blank, updates the doc url otherwise.
 * **g** "message"
-    - Sends a serverwide message
+    - Sends a serverwide message.
 * **getarea**
-    - Shows the current characters in your area
+    - Shows the current characters in your area.
 * **getareas**
-    - Shows all characters in all areas
+    - Shows all characters in all  areas reachable from your own.
 * **kickself**
     - Removes all of of the user's clients except the one that used the command.
+* **knock** "area"
+	- Knocks on a reachable area's door, sending an OOC notification to that area.
+Can be either area ID or name.
+* **lights** "on/off"
+	- Changes the light status in the area to on or off.
+	- Areas with lights off will have a dark background, and they disable /getarea(s) and alter /autopass, bleeding, /look and sneaking notifications.
 * **lock**
     - Locks your area.
+Prevents normal users from entering.
+	- People in the area, including yourself, at the time the area is locked are free to come and go regardless of their status.
+* **look**
+	- Obtains the description of the current area.
+* **minimap**
+	- Lists all areas reachable from the current one.
+* **motd**
+	- Returns the server's Message of the Day.
+* **music_list** "music list name"
+	- Sets your music list to the given one, or restores the original one if not given any.
+* **music_lists**
+	- Lists all available music lists as established in config/music_lists.yaml.
+* **mutepm**
+	- Changes your status of being able to receive PMs.
+* **online**
+	- Returns how many players are online.
+* **play** "song.mp3"
+	- Plays a song, provided the area you are in allows non-staff members to run this command.
-* **pm** "target" "Message"
+* **pm** "ID/IPID/char name/OOC name" "Message"
-    - PMs the target, can either be character name or OOC name
+    - PMs the target.
-* **pmmute**
-    - Disables all incoming PMs
 * **pos** "position"
-    - Changes your position in the court
+    - Changes your position in the court.
     - Positions: 'def', 'pro', 'hld', 'hlp', 'jud', 'wit'
 * **randomchar**
-    - Randomly chooses a character
+    - Changes your character to a randomly chosen one.
 * **reload**
-    - Reloads your character ini
+    - Reloads your character ini file.
-* **roll** "max, number of dice"
+* **roll** "number of dice"d"number of faces" "modifiers"
-    - Rolls a 1D6 if blank
+    - Rolls as many dice as given with the given number of faces, and applies modifiers if given.
+If no arguments are given, rolls one d6.
-* **roll** "max, number of dice"
+* **rollp** "max, number of dice"
-    - Same as above but unseen by other clients
+    - Same as roll but other non-staff members in the area only are notified that someone rolled.
+* **scream** "message"
+	- Sends a message visible to all players in the areas that are set to be able to listen to screams from the current area.
+* **showname** "showname"
+	- Sets your showname to be the given one, or clears it if not given one.
+* **showname_list**
+	- Similar to /getareas, but lists shownames along with character names.
-* **switch** "character"
+* **switch** "character name"
-    - Quick switch to a character
+    - Switches you to the given character.
 * **time**
+    - Displays the server's local time.
+* **time12**
-    - Displays the time according to the local timezone of whoever is running the server.
+	- Displays the server's local time in 12 hour format.
+* **timer** "length" "timer name" "public"
+	- Starts a timer of the given length in seconds, which will send a notification to people in the area once it expires.
+	- If given a timer name, it will override the default timer name (OOCNameTimer).
+	- If public is set to any of the following: "False, false, 0, No, no", the timer details will be hidden from non-staff players.
+* **timer_cancel** "timer name"
+	- Cancels the timer by name, provided it is yours.
+* **timer_get** "timer name"
+	- Obtain the remaining time of the given timer by name, provided it is public, or list all remaining times in all public timers if not given a name.
+* **ToD**
+	- Chooses "Truth" or "Dare" for Truth or Dare minigames.
 * **toggleglobal**
-    - Toggles global on and off
+    - Changes your setting to receive global messages.
+By default it is on.
+* **toggle_shownames**
+	- Changes your setting to have the IC messages you receive to include the sender's custom showname.
+By default it is on.
+* **uninvite** "ID/IPID"
+	- Removes a target from your locked area's invite list, so that if they leave, they will not be allowed back until the area is unlocked.
 * **unlock**
-    - Unlocks your area.
+    - Unlocks your area, provided the lock came as a result of /lock.
+* **version**
+	- Obtains the current version of the server software.
 * **8ball**
     - Gain insight from the magic 8 ball.